codingforpleasure/customized-workspace/Ubuntu/useful-resources/optimizers.md

 Stochastic Gradient Descent is a common method for optimization.
 It is conceptually simple and can often be efficiently implemented.
 However, it features a parameter (the step size) that needs to be manually tuned

+Drawbacks:

+* **standard stochastic subgradient** methods mainly follow a predetermined procedural scheme that **disregards the characteristics of the data being observed**.

 ### Stochastic Gradient Descent with mini-batches

 ### SGD With momentum (with Exponentially Weighted Moving Average)